-Section 10 Railway Vehicles Service Regulations 2020.
+26 Section 10 Railway Vehicles Service Regulations 2020.

-25 Railway Vehicles Service Regulation 2020, Annex 6
+27 Railway Vehicles Service Regulation 2020, Annex 6

-A monoculture occurs if fewer than 2 railway vehicles with irreproachable detection quality run per hour at track level: VIRM/VIRMm, ICMm3/4, DDZ, E-loc with carriages.
+28 A monoculture occurs if fewer than 2 railway vehicles with irreproachable detection quality run per hour at track level: VIRM/VIRMm, ICMm3/4, DDZ, E-loc with carriages.
+Combinations with other types of train acts and fraight trains generally do not provide sufficient guarantee.

-Combinations with other types of train sets and freight trains generally do not provide sufficient guarantee that the detection quality is maintained in deteriorating conditions, such as during the autumn with leaves falling on the tracks.
+Combinations with other types of train sets and freight trains generally do not provide sufficient guarantee